ximblack/security-suite-go/ReadMe.md

 http://localhost:8080
 ```

-**What you should see**: A dark-themed dashboard with three tabs: Security Scans, Camera Streams, and Terminal.
+**What you should see**: A dark-themed dashboard with four tabs: Security Scans, Behavioral Analysis, Camera Streams, and Terminal.

 ---